 Business has shunted confrontation politics.
 Business, quite understandably, has been repelled by the multiplicity of non-negotiable “demands” made constantly by self-interest groups of all kinds.
 While neither responsible business interests, nor the United States Chamber of Commerce, would engage in the irresponsible tactics of some pressure groups, it is essential that spokesmen for the enterprise system — at all levels and at every opportunity — be far more aggressive than in the past.

 There should be no hesitation to attack the Naders, the Marcuses and others who openly seek destruction of the system.
 There should not be the slightest hesitation to press vigorously in all political arenas for support of the enterprise system.
-Nor should there be reluctance to penalize politically those who oppose it.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Nor should there be reluctance to penalize politically those who oppose it.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Lessons can be learned from organized labor in this respect.
 The head of the AFL-CIO may not appeal to businessmen as the most endearing or public-minded of citizens.
 Yet, over many years the heads of national labor organizations have done what they were paid to do very effectively.
 They may not have been beloved, but they have been respected — where it counts the most — by politicians, on the campus, and among the media.

 It is time for American business — which has demonstrated the greatest capacity in all history to produce and to influence consumer decisions — to apply their great talents vigorously to the preservation of the system itself.

 The type of program described above (which includes a broadly based combination of education and political action), if undertaken long term and adequately staffed, would require far more generous financial support from American corporations than the Chamber has ever received in the past.
 High level management participation in Chamber affairs also would be required.